-In addition to his articles, he has been a contributor to Immigration Law and Procedure – a leading treatise in immigration law.
+In addition, Chris Gafner has been a contributor to Immigration Law and Procedure – a leading treatise in immigration law.

 Chris Gafner is a graduate of Cornell University and received his law degree from Notre Dame Law School.
 While at Notre Dame Law School he spent a year studying in London, England at the Concannon Program of International Law.
 He was also a recipient of the Cliff Schmitthoff Memorial Scholarship.
 Following graduation he served as a judicial clerk in the Northern District of New York.
 As a judicial clerk, he assisted federal judges by researching federal caselaw.
 Upon completing his clerkship, Chris Gafner began working in New York City and quickly determined he would have a more meaningful and fulfilling career helping immigrants contribute to America’s economic and cultural growth.
 To that end, he founded Gafner Law Firm, P.C.

-Chris Gafner is a member of the American Immigration Lawyers Association (“AILA”), the Immigration Committee of the New York County Lawyers’ Association (“NYCLA”) and the American Bar Association.
+Chris Gafner is a member of the American Immigration Lawyers Association (“AILA”), the leading immigration lawyers association within the United States.

 - How USCIS Can Help the United States Win the Global Competition for the Best and Brightest, National Foundation For American Policy, Reforming America’s Regulations and Policies on Employment-based Immigration, 19, Aug.
 2011 (co-author).